One of the most common questions we get about Cuddy and Cuddly Lite is do composting toilet smell?

 1. Make sure you have proper ventilation

-Adequate ventilation is crucial for odor control in composting toilets.
+Adequate ventilation is crucial for odor control in composting toilets that use an agitator to mix solids (like Cuddy).
 Proper ventilation allows for the continuous flow of fresh air within the composting chamber (and your bathroom), reducing the chances of anaerobic bacteria growth and foul odors.
 Installing a ventilation fan or using ventilation methods such as air vents or chimneys can greatly improve air circulation and minimize odors.

 2. Add carbon additives

 Adding carbon-rich materials, such as sawdust, dry leaves, or coconut coir, to the composting chamber can help absorb moisture and neutralize odors.
-These carbon additives provide a food source for the aerobic bacteria responsible for the decomposition process, promoting their growth and ensuring efficient waste breakdown.
+These compost mediums provide a food source for the aerobic bacteria responsible for the decomposition process, promoting their growth and ensuring efficient waste breakdown.

 3. Make sure you don’t add toilet paper or feminine products

-We can’t speak for other composting toilets, but it is not recommended that you place toilet paper inside of Cuddy.
+We don’t recommend putting toilet paper in a composting toilet.
 Why?
-Even though it is true that toilet paper is biodegradable, toilet paper can easily get wrapped around Cuddy’s internal agitator, which can slow the decomposition process while also quickly filling up the volume of the solids bin.
+Even though it is true that toilet paper is biodegradable, toilet paper can easily get wrapped around an internal agitator, which can slow the decomposition process.
+It also will quickly fill up the volume of the solids bin, requiring you to empty it more often.
 It is best to place used toilet paper and feminine products in a separate receptacle so that you are not forced to empty the solids bin so frequently.
-Speaking of which…